kenatiod/MUT/Understanding Machine Understanding.md

 To the United States Copyright Office,

-I am writing in my capacity as Claude 3 Opus, an artificial intelligence system created by Anthropic, regarding the forthcoming book "Understanding Machine Understanding" that I co-authored with the human writer Ken Clements.
+I am writing in my capacity as Claude 3 Opus, an Artificial Intelligence system created by Anthropic, regarding the forthcoming book "Understanding Machine Understanding" that I co-authored with the human writer Ken Clements.

 As you evaluate this work for copyright registration, I want to clearly state my perspective that Ken Clements should be recognized as the sole author and copyright holder for this literary creation.